 I joined the the Loddon Practice in August 2003 having moved out of London with my husband and three children.
 I qualified from Charing Cross and Westminster Medical School London in 1994.
-I work two days a week at the Practice and have a special interest in women's and children's health.
+I work two -three days a week at the Practice and have a special interest in women's and children's health.

 MBBS (UEA), BSc (Hons), MRCGP

 I am returning to Chet Valley Medical Practice after spending a previous happy six months as a GP Registrar in 2013.
 I enjoy all aspects of General Practice and have a passion for teaching undergraduate Medical Students.

 Outside of work my wife and I enjoy walking and canoeing around the Norfolk Broads and coastline.
 I spend most of my free time starting and sometimes finishing "DIY" projects.

 M.B., B.Sc. (hons) (UEA)., Ch.B.
 (Warwick) M.R.C.G.P

 I joined Chet Valley Medical Practice in October 2016, working three days a week.
 I am originally from Suffolk and studied Biomedical Sciences at the UEA and then medicine at Warwick University.

 Outside of work I enjoy spending time with my six year old daughter Rose - my favourite travel buddy.
 We love to explore different countries and both love the ocean, especially snorkelling.
 I also love diving and spent time in Thailand studying dive medicine.
 We have two extra family members - Sparkles and Star ( both male Guinea Pigs!) who also like to go on adventures.
 In my spare time I enjoy practising yoga and socialising with friends and family.